All Products

 1693896071895

-Function Compute converts the HTTP request into an Event object and forwards it to the handler (Handler).
-The conversion logic is as follows:
+Function Compute maps the incoming HTTP request into an event object before passing the event object to the handler of your function.
+The mapping logic is as follows:

-• The HTTP request headers are mapped to headers in the event struct.
+• The headers of the HTTP request map to event headers.

-• The HTTP request parameters are mapped to queryParameters.
+• The query parameters of the HTTP request map to queryParameters.

-• The context information of the HTTP request is mapped to requestContext.
+• Contextual information about the HTTP request maps to requestContext.

-• The request body of a POST request is mapped to body.
+• The request body of a POST request maps to body.

 Base64 encoding mechanism

-• If the Content-Type indicates a text type, the request body is not Base64 encoded, and isBase64Encoded in the event struct is set to false.
+• If the value of Content-Type indicates a textual representation, Function Compute does not perform Base64 encoding, and the isBase64Encoded parameter in event is set to false.

-• Otherwise, the request body is Base64 encoded, and isBase64Encoded is set to true.
+• Otherwise, the request body is converted into a text format using Base64 encoding, and the isBase64Encoded parameter is set to true.

 • text/*